NJJeske/Robofriends/README.md

 * [Setup](#setup)

 ## General info
-My first Javascript - React web development project.
-The purpose of this project was to learn how to create and use React's framework to make a functional website.
+My first Javascript - React / Redux web development project.
+The purpose of this project was to learn how to create and use React's & Redux's framework to make a functional website.
 This website uses an API called Robohash for the robot images, and fetches JSON to structure the robot names and emails.The website is deployed through Github Pages.

 ## Technologies
 * React.js - version 16.12.0
+* Redux.js - version 4.0.5
 * Tachyons - version 4.11.1
 * JSON